Recognizing Autism in Adults

 • Struggling with time management and punctuality

-• Difficulty organizing thoughts, tasks, or belongings
+• Difficulty organizing thoughts, tasks, or physical belongings

 Final Thoughts